 If you are interested in learning more about the American Foundation for Suicide Prevention, please check out their site.
 Also, check out You Matter, LLC, which donates some of its profits to the AFSP.

-Haunted Oklahoma
+Haunted Places in Oklahoma

 Oklahoma is a lot more haunted than many realize.
 Since both our guest, Stacey Short, and our host Diana hail from that state, we need to pay the good ol’ OK its proper due.